Benjamin Deyerle: Lone Oaks

 Benjamin Deyerle also built Lone Oaks.
 The original name from 1840 was "Lone Oaks", but had been changed to "Lone Oaks" at a later time, then renamed "Winsmere" after John Ferguson acquired the property in 1938.

 David Trout House

 Benjamin Deyerle built the house for David Trout, also called "Cherry Hill", in 1857.
 It was demolished in the 1980s.
 The house was a two-story single pile, L-shaped brick house similar to other Deyerle family constructions, and may have served as a model for other homes built by David and J.C.
 Deyerle.

 Walnut Grove

 Walnut Grove was the home of Christian Nininger, a Brethren preacher and merchant, and was built around 1866.
 This residence may have been built by David Deyerle, or perhaps with his brother, Benjamin.
 Completed 1866–1867, the bricks are laid in Flemish bond in front.
 Originally known as "Walnut Grove", the house was subsequently known as "Meadowbrook".
 It is two stories high, double pile structure with brick foundation, hipped roof, three-bay facade, and two-story rear ell.

 Death

-Benjamin Deyerle died on May 5, 1883, and is buried in the Shaver-Deyerle Cemetery in Cave Spring, Virginia.
-The Shaver-Deyerle cemetery is enclosed with a waist-high brick wall with the original bricks identical to the ones used in the Cave Spring Methodist Church.
-It has interments dating between 1853 and 1895.
-The cemetery is one-third mile from the Lone Oaks home and was between his land and that owned by his in-laws, the Shaver family.
+Benjamin Deyerle died on May 5, 1883.